d2si/sovereign-keys/README.md

 ### Transmit

-In order to securely transmit the `Instance Secret` to a customer instance, we use asymetric-encryption with RSA-4096.
-Each time it need to retrieve an `Instance Secret`, the `Sovereign Keys` agent installed on the customer instance will generate a one-time RSA-4096 key pair and it will send the public key to the `Sovereign Keys` API along with the other parameters.
+In order to securely transmit the `Instance Secret` to a customer instance, we use asymmetric-encryption with RSA-4096.
+Each time it needs to retrieve an `Instance Secret`, the `Sovereign Keys` agent installed on the customer instance will generate a one-time RSA-4096 key pair and it will send the public key to the `Sovereign Keys` API along with the other parameters.

-For exemple, when the customer instance wants to decrypt an existing `Instance Secret`, it looks (very roughly) like that:
+For example, when the customer instance wants to decrypt an existing `Instance Secret`, it looks (very roughly) like that:

 ![Transmit secret](images/transmit-secret.png)

-It is quite similar in principle when `Sovereign Keys` generates and return a new `Instance Secret`.
+It is quite similar in principle when `Sovereign Keys` generates and returns a new `Instance Secret`.

 <p align="right">(<a href="#top">back to top</a>)</p>

 ### Sequence diagram: Init drive encryption

-As additionnal informations, here is a sequence diagram of what happen when a customer instance request a new `Instance Secret`:
+As additional informations, here is a sequence diagram of what happen when a customer instance request a new `Instance Secret`:

 ![Init drive encryption](images/seq-diag-init-encryption.png)